Parental Relocation & Move-Away Orders in San Diego, CA

 Modification of Custody Orders Due to Relocation

 Relocation often requires changes to existing custody arrangements.
-Here’s what happens:
+Here is what happens:

 Changing Custody Arrangements: If the custodial parent is moving, the existing custody orders may need to be modified.
 This can include changes to visitation, holiday schedules, or decision-making authority.